-The data presented in this table is from testing done between Jan 1, 2023, thru Dec 31, 2023.
+The data presented in this table is from testing done between Jan 1, 2024, thru Dec 31, 2024.
 We monitor for some contaminants less than once per year and for those contaminants, the date of the last sample is shown in the table.
-We met the treatment technique for turbidity, which is an indicator of filtration effectiveness, in 2023 with 100% of the samples less than 0.3 NTU.
-Out of 440 sites sampled for total coliform and E.Coli, we had 0 samples test positive in 2023.
-Insert ID: CCR-16 (Amended)

-^{} During the most recent round of lead and copper testing 0 out of 30 households contained concentrations exceeding the action level Iron and Manganese are Not Required - Secondary Standard
+We met the treatment technique for turbidity, which is an indicator of filtration effectiveness, in 2024 with 100% of the samples less than 0.3 NTU.
+Out of 480 sites sampled for total coliform and E. Coli, we had 0 samples test positive in 2024.
+In our most recent round of lead and copper sampling, 0 out of 30 households exceeded the action level for lead, and 0 out of 30 households exceeded the action level for copper.